pzandre/django-blog/README.md

     `docker exec -it django python src/manage.py collectstatic`

 This setup script was tested on a Linux environment, if you're trying to install on a different Operating System you can still set it up manually.

-## Manual set-up (Windows, Mac or Linux, just for fun)
-### There are few steps to manually install the application:

-1. Follow step 1, 2 and 3 of the Automated Install above.

-2. Create a file named ".env" at the root of this project (the same folder containing docker-compose.yml)

-3. Using the text editor of your choice, write the following at this .env file:

-`POSTGRES_DB=DATABASENAME`\
-`POSTGRES_USER=USERNAME`\
-`POSTGRES_PASSWORD=PASSWORD`

-### **Swap DATABASENAME, USERNAME and PASSWORD with data of your choice.**

-Then, using a terminal, navigate to the project folder and start the application:

-`docker-compose up --build -d`

-## Superuser creation
-The final step is to create a Django superuser using the following command:

-`docker exec -it django python src/manage.py createsuperuser`

-You'll be prompted to enter an username, email and password.

-Run the following command:

-    `docker exec -it django python src/manage.py collectstatic`

-This finishes the installation process and the docker containers will be running as background processes.
-The application can be acessed entering `localhost:8000` at the web browser of your choice.

-To stop the application, navigate to the project folder using a terminal and enter `docker-compose down`

-To start it again simply enter `docker-compose up -d`

-If you prefer to maintain the process attached to the terminal window, in order to debug, simply remove the `-d` argument from the former command.